Relintai/pandemonium_engine_docs/tutorials/platform/ios/ios_plugin.md

 Here are the steps to get a plugin's development started.
 We recommend using `Xcode ( https://developer.apple.com/develop/ )`_ as your development environment.

+See also:
-.. seealso:: The `Godot iOS Plugins ( https://github.com/godotengine/godot-ios-plugins )`_ Godot iOS plugins.
+ The `Godot iOS Plugins ( https://github.com/godotengine/godot-ios-plugins )`_ Godot iOS plugins.

     The `Godot iOS plugin template ( https://github.com/naithar/godot_ios_plugin )`_ gives you all the boilerplate you need to get your iOS plugin started.